ESP32 Timer Wake Up from Deep Sleep

 Code

 To program the ESP32 we’ll use Arduino IDE.
-So, you need to make sure you have the ESP32 add-on installed.
-Follow one of the next tutorials to install the ESP32 add-on, if you haven’t already:
+So, you need to make sure you have the ESP32 core installed.
+Follow the next tutorial if you haven’t already:

-Let’s see how deep sleep with timer wake up works using an example from the library.
+Let’s see how deep sleep with timer wake-up works using an example from the ESP32 Arduino core.
 Open your Arduino IDE, and go to File > Examples > ESP32 > Deep Sleep, and open the TimerWakeUp sketch.

 /*